selanthiraiyan/BreakIntoPieces/README.md

 # BreakIntoPieces
-An effort to create a glass shattering effect while transitioning between views.
+An effort to create a glass shattering effect using UIDynamics while transitioning between views.